Best Butt Workouts for Women: Good Routines, Great Results

 Start with bodyweight exercises until you have mastered the perfect form and increase your flexibility.
 Once you can successfully complete 3 sets of 12 reps of each exercise, you can increase your sets to a total of 6.
 You can also add weight.
 Start light and increase each week.

-The perfect beautiful butt is totally achievable.
+The the best female butts are totally achievable.
 Skip the Stairmaster and hit the weights today — using our effective butt workout for women.
 With your new best friend, the squat, you’ll be on your way to a killer butt that will make even Kim jealous in no time!

 Expert Tip: How to Do the Perfect Squat: